delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 enemy.advance = function () { this._position.y += 2; };
 ```

-Try the same experiment as before and notice how we are effectively changing
+Try the same experiment as before and notice how we are, effectively, changing
 the object's state.

 ```js